Wilderness Medicine in the Alps

 Program Assistant: Megan Budge

-Timeline: Monday July 8th to Friday July 19 th in Chamonix-Mt.
+Timeline: Monday July 6th to Saturday July 20th, 2020 in Chamonix-Mt.
 Blanc

 Educational and Instructional Modalities